Tutorial: Doing Python development with Pixi#

 you can make use of the optional-dependencies

-that other packages make available.
+that other packages make available as extras.

-For example, black
+For example, flask

-makes the cli
+makes the async

 dependencies option, which can be added with the --pypi